sunfishcode/rfcs/text/0000-io-safety.md

    [Rust reference documentation] documenting the new "I/O safety" concept.
  - Revised documentation comments for [`FromRawFd::from_raw_fd`],
    [`FromRawHandle::from_raw_handle`], and [`FromRawSocket::from_raw_socket`],
-   explaining why they're `unsafe` in terms of the new rationale.
+   explaining why they're `unsafe` in terms of I/O safety.
  - Similar documentation in other Rust documentation describing `unsafe`.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation

 Rust has low-level data types, [`RawFd`] on Unix-like platforms, and [`RawHandle`] and [`RawSocket`] on Windows, which represent resource handles provided by the OS.
-These are very simple types which don't provide any behavior on their own, and just represent identifiers which can be passed to low-level OS APIs.
+These are simple types which don't provide any behavior on their own, and just represent identifiers which can be passed to low-level OS APIs.

 These raw resource handles can be thought of as raw pointers.
 They have many of the same hazards; they can dangle and alias, and the consequences of using